jnm2/lang-design/Readonly setter calls on non-variables.md

 }
 ```

 Currently, the code above gives the error CS1612 "Cannot modify the return value of 'C.ArraySegmentProp' because it is not a variable."
 This restriction is meaningless when the setter is readonly.
 The restriction is there to remind you to assign the modified struct value back to the property.
-But there is no modification to the struct value, so there is no reason to assign back to the property.
+But there is no modification to the struct value when the setter is readonly, so there is no reason to assign back to the property.

 ```cs
 // Requested by the current CS1612 error: